 Cooperativa Cráter Invertido Permanent Holydays: A Screening

-Please join us for the U.S. premiere of Cooperative Cráter Invertido‘s short film Permanent Holydays: Why do some leave, and others stay behind?
-The screening will be followed by a discussion of the film with members of the Mexico City-based Cooperative (via Skype) moderated by AAA researcher and Gwangju Biennale assistant curator Michelle Wong.
+The U.S. premiere of Cooperative Cráter Invertido‘s short film Permanent Holydays: Why do some leave, and others stay behind?
+The screening was followed by a discussion of the film with members of the Mexico City-based Cooperative (via Skype) moderated by AAA researcher and Gwangju Biennale assistant curator Michelle Wong.

 Cooperativa Cráter Invertido exploded on September 16th, 2012.
 In the spring of 2013, they ignited an “Editorial Movement” at Casa del Lago, transforming this experience into their small press Cráneo Invertido.
 Other projects include a collective exhibition at La Curtiduría with Pabellón 1994 (2013) and the performance Picos y Palas action (2014).
 The Cooperative participated in the 56th Biennale di Venezia (All the World’s Futures, 2015) and the Jakarta Biennale (Neither Back Nor Forward: Acting in the Present, 2015).
 Currently, Cráter Invertido hosts a free media experience and sound editorial (Radio Tropiezo), a co-op of co-ops dedicated to the full editorial cycle (Taller de Produccion Editorial), an animation unlearning seminar (Vacaciones de Trabajo), plus more informal seminars and working groups and some uninvited rats… In a sentence: Cráter Invertido is continuity; together or separately, we are a real imaginary process.